Lagos LG elections : Why we won’t contest in 42 council areas – NNPP - Nigeria Today

 Meanwhile, the Labour Party is set to hold a sensitisation programme for its aspirants towards the forthcoming council polls.

-The state’s party secretary, Mr Bolaji Oshinowo, told newsmen that the programme, which would hold on Monday, was to prepare the aspirants for the elections.
+The state’s party secretary, Mr Bolaji Oshinowo, told NAN that the programme, which would hold on Monday, was to prepare the aspirants for the elections.

 He said that the programme would also update them with what was required by the Lagos State Independent Electoral Commission (LASIEC) ahead of the election.